 As part of our business strategy, we review and intend to continue to review, on an ongoing basis, acquisition opportunities that we believe would be advantageous or complementary to the development of our business.
-While we have no current agreements or plans with respect to any acquisitions, we may acquire businesses, assets, or technologies in the future.
+Accordingly, we may acquire businesses, assets, or technologies in the future.
 If we make any acquisitions, we could take any or all of the following actions, any one of which could adversely affect our business, financial condition, results of operations or share price:

-- issue equity or equity-based securities that would dilute existing stockholders' percentage ownership; - use a substantial portion of our available cash; - · incur substantial debt, which may not be available to us on favorable terms and may adversely affect our liquidity; - · assume contingent liabilities; and - take substantial charges in connection with acquired assets.
+issue equity or equity-based securities that would dilute existing stockholders' percentage ownership;

+- use a substantial portion of our available cash; - incur substantial debt, which may not be available to us on favorable terms and may adversely affect our liquidity; - assume contingent liabilities; and - take substantial charges in connection with acquired assets.